topheman/m102-notes/week1.md

 `mongoimport [--stopOnError] --db pcat --collection products < homework/week1/homework_1_2/products.json`

+* Databases and collections are automatically created
+* Database files (in the dbpath) has max.
+2GB size, automatically created new one

 ###Cursors introduction

 * `db.products.find()` : in the repl, retrieves results ten by ten